 Can Laser Eye Surgery ruin your eyesight?

 However, with much thanks to the internet and no doubt to the presence of the word ‘laser’ in its name, it’s all too easy to come across wild myths and tales about the Laser Eye Surgery procedure and its effects.

 Can Laser Eye Surgery make you go blind?

-What are the chances of reduced vision post surgery?
+What are the chances of reduced vision post-surgery?

-The chances of leaving with reduced vision depends on a number of things, but primarily you and your eyes.
+The chances of having Laser Eye Surgery and leaving the clinic with reduced vision depends on a number of things, but primarily you and your eyes.

 If you would like to book a consultation at London Vision Clinic, or find out more about the safety of Laser Eye Surgery, leave us a comment or give us a call us on 020 7224 1005.